MindscapeHQ/raygun4android/README.md

 We recommend using those if you are using Kotlin in your project.
 As well, the library is still compatible with pure Java Android applications.

-Raygun4Android 4.1.1 is currently considered to be the stable release of the provider and is tagged in the repository and supports Android 5+.
+Raygun4Android 5.0.0 is currently considered to be the stable release of the provider and is tagged in the repository and supports Android 5+.

-Raygun4Android is functionally equal to 4.1.0, which was unfortunately deployed to Maven Central in an incomplete state.
+Raygun4Android 4.1.1 is functionally equal to 4.1.0, which was unfortunately deployed to Maven Central in an incomplete state.
 Please use 4.1.1 instead.

-The `develop` branch reflects ongoing work on the 4.1/5 line as tagged snapshots and only support
+The `develop` branch reflects ongoing work on the version 5 line as tagged snapshots and only support

 The `master` branch used to be the branch for ongoing work and releases until `4.1.0-alpha1`.
 In the future, the `master` branch will reflect release builds.

-Raygun4Android is currently actively being worked on towards a release of version 5 in the near future.

 If you want the *very old* stable version 3.0.6 please check out the change set labelled with `v3.0.6` and go from there.